Context-Dependent Affordance Computation in Vision-Language Models: Related Work

 \textbf{Affordances as Intermediate Representations.} RT-Affordance~\citep{nasiriany2024rtaffordance} from Google DeepMind proposes affordances as versatile intermediate representations for robot manipulation, achieving 69\% success compared to 15\% for language-conditioned policies on challenging manipulation tasks.
 RoboPoint~\citep{yuan2024robopoint} trains VLMs to predict keypoint affordances from language instructions, demonstrating that the same scene admits different action-relevant points depending on task specification.
 VoxPoser~\citep{huang2023voxposer} takes this further by composing 3D value maps at inference time from language model affordance inferences, synthesizing dense robot trajectories zero-shot for open-set instructions---a direct instantiation of query-time ontological projection.
 These systems operationalize a form of Just-In-Time Ontology: rather than building comprehensive scene representations, they project task-specific affordance structures at query time.
 Our theoretical framework (action-distance, JIT Ontology) provides formal grounding for this architectural choice, while our empirical findings suggest it may be even more critical than current systems assume---if 90\% of functional ontology is context-dependent, static world models compute primarily irrelevant structure.

 \textbf{Language-Affordance Grounding.} The foundational work SayCan~\citep{ahn2022saycan} demonstrated that large language models can be grounded in robotic affordances by combining semantic knowledge (``Say''---what is useful) with affordance functions (``Can''---what is feasible).
 This decomposition aligns with our distinction between affordances-as-properties and affordances-as-salient: the environment presents objective action possibilities, but which possibilities become computationally active depends on task context.
-SayCan's 84\% accuracy in skill selection versus 50\% without grounding provides independent evidence for the functional importance of affordance-conditioned processing.
+SayCan's 84\% planning success rate in skill selection, which falls to 67\% when the value-function (affordance) grounding is ablated, provides independent evidence for the functional importance of affordance-conditioned processing.

 \textbf{Context-Conditioned Affordance Ranking.} Most directly relevant to our findings, \citet{huang2024tar} introduce the TAR (Task-oriented Affordance Ranking) dataset and CGR (Context-embed Group Ranking) framework, demonstrating that object affordances vary in priority across task contexts.
 Their dataset of 50,404 images across 25 tasks with 661k object instances provides ecological validity for context-dependent affordance computation.
 Critically, they show that treating objects within an affordance category as equivalent---ignoring task context---degrades performance.
 Our tensor decomposition results (orthogonal Culinary, Access, and Salience dimensions) complement this finding by revealing the \textit{structure} of context-dependence: different task contexts do not merely re-weight a single affordance dimension but project scenes onto qualitatively different functional manifolds.